Beaux Arts Magazine: History

 In October 2017, Beaux Arts Magazine published its 400th issue.
 For this anniversary, the magazine was increased to cover the visual arts, painting, architecture, design, sculpture, cinema, travel proposals and gastronomy thanks to in his new column "The recipes of art" by Alain Passard.
 The art market part is the subject of a new specific section.
 On this occasion, the magazine and the editions had a new graphic charter.

-Beaux Arts Magazine has nearly 63,000 copies per issue in 2017, 400 000 readers, 10 million euros of revenues.
+As of 2017, Beaux Arts Magazine had nearly 63,000 copies per issue, 400,000 readers, and 10 million euros of revenue.